Fiberwise building and stratification in tensor triangular geometry: Preliminaries

 For an essentially small tt-category $\K$, we denote its Balmer spectrum by $\mathrm{Spc}(\K)$.
-Now, let $\T$ be a big tt-category.
-When $\mathrm{Spc}(\T^c)$ is weakly Noetherian, an abstract theory of stratification has been developed in \cite{BHS21}.
-Roughly speaking, BHS-stratification provides a classification of localizing tensor-ideals in $\T$ by subsets of $\mathrm{Spc}(\T^c)$.
+Now let $\T$ be a big tt-category.
+When $\mathrm{Spc}(\T^c)$ is weakly Noetherian, an abstract theory of stratification has been developed in \cite{BHS21}, with \cite{Ste13} and \cite{stevenson2017local} as precursors.
+Roughly speaking, tt-stratification provides a classification of localizing tensor-ideals in $\T$ by subsets of $\mathrm{Spc}(\T^c)$.
 We briefly recall the relevant definitions used in this document.

 It is important to emphasize, however, that Benson-Iyengar-Krause \cite{BIK11} introduced a different notion of stratification.
 This approach is more powerful because it simultaneously classifies localizing tensor-ideals in $\T$ and thick tensor-ideals in $\T^c$ in terms of certain subsets of the homogeneous spectrum of a specific graded ring.
-However, this method requires stronger assumptions on $\T$, and in our setting, it is unclear whether these conditions hold.
-For example, in the case of the derived category of permutation modules over $G$, there is no evident ring that serves as a candidate for BIK-stratification—at least to our knowledge.
+However, this method requires stronger assumptions on $\T$, and in our setting it is unclear whether these conditions hold.
+For example, in the case of the derived category of permutation modules over $G$, there is no evident ring that serves as a candidate for BIK-stratification, at least to our knowledge.

 From now on, we use `stratification' to refer to the concept in the sense of Barthel-Heard-Sanders, unless specified otherwise.